lmbxmu/RBNN/readme.md

 &emsp;&emsp;default: resnet18_1w1a.
 &emsp;&emsp;options: resnet34_1w1a

-We provide two types of dataloaders, i.e, nvidia-dali and the standard implementation in Pytorch.
+We provide two types of dataloaders from nvidia-dali and Pytorch respectively.
 They use the same data augmentations, including random crop and horizontal flip.
+We empirically find that the dataloader by Pytorch can offer a better accuracy performance.
+They may have different code implementations.
+Anyway, we haven't figured it out yet.
+However, nvidia-dali shows it extreme efficiency in processing data thus can well accelerate the network training.

 Imagenet DataLoaders are implemented with [nvidia-dali](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html), if you have never used dali before, you only need to install nvidia-dali package and the version of nvidia-dali should be >= 0.12
 ```